oleg-shilo/sublime-codemap/README.md

 `"regex"` is a collection of regex matching definitions to test a given string against.

-Each item (definition) consists of a few regex expressions to identify a syntax declaration and transform (groom) the regex match into a presentable item in the code map tree
+Each item (definition) consists of a few regex expressions to identify a syntax declaration and transform the regex match into a presentable item in the code map tree

     1. Pattern to detect if the string is a declaration (e.g. a class).
 It is if it matches the pattern
     2. Replacement pattern to be used against a declaration string
     3. Replacement value to be used against a declaration string
-    4. Instead of testing the string, test its last matching+grooming result.
+    4. Instead of testing the string, test its last matching+transformation result.
 Only applicable if multiple patterns are defined.
        Basically, it is like this:
          Take the pattern def ind apply it to the string, save the matching result Take the next pattern and apply it to the last match from the previous matching . . .

 Note that the line text that is tested with regex is left trimmed before the test.
-Meaning that if your code has a line
+Meaning that if your code has a line.

 ```
 "  say_hello():"